 \section{Acknowledgments}

+We would like to thank Gaia Tavosanis, André Fiala, Samuel Muscinelli, and Bertram Gerber for inspiring discussions on plasticity in the MB calyx and its behavioral relevance.
+We would also like to thank Bertram Gerber and Irene Pellini for helpful feedback on the manuscript.
 L.R., F.M. and V.P. received support by the Max Planck Society.
 L.R. was funded by the German Research Foundation (DFG) as part of the SPP 2205 (project number 430157073) and via the SFB 1286 - “Quantitative Synaptology”.
 V.P. received support from the SFB 1528 - “Cognition of Interaction”.
-A.F.C. was funded by a Daimler Benz foundation grant and by a German Research Foundation (DFG) Walter Benjamin (award number FE 2462/1-1).
+A.F.C. was funded by a Daimler Benz foundation grant.
+A.F.C. also thanks support from core funding from the Chair of Computational Neuroscience at the School of life Sciences at the Technical University of Munich.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.